-The CRO is accountable to give assurance to the Board that the Company's internal model is appropriate for use on an ongoing basis supported by the Independent Model Validation Review (see section below); adequately reflects the Company's risk profile; takes into account new information as it becomes available; is accurate; and works effectively.
+The CRO owns the internal model on behalf of the Board.
+In practice the day to day responsibilities are delegated to the Company's Chief Risk Actuary, who gives assurance to the Board that the internal model is appropriate for use on an ongoing basis; adequately reflects the Company's risk profile; takes into account new information as it becomes available; is accurate; and works effectively.
 This enables the Board to conclude whether the internal model is fit for purpose whilst also ensuring it is used to provide information for important strategic and business decisions, capital management, business planning, risk mitigation, investment allocation and product development.